- Perennials, Bulbs & Flowers

 - Deer Resistant Plants

 Blueberry bushes belong in every home garden!
 Not only do they produce deliciously sweet and healthful fruits, but the four to six-foot shrubs make beautiful landscape plants.
 Have a smaller space?
 No problem.
-Choose a dwarf variety and plant it in a container.
-Gurney's Seed & Nursery Co. carries a wide selection of blueberry plants to suit your space.
+Choose a blueberry bush of the dwarf variety and plant it in a container.
+Gurney's Seed & Nursery Co. carries a wide selection of blueberry plants for sale to suit your space.

 Blueberry Bushes for Sale From Gurney's

 Gurney's carries many different varieties of large and small blueberry bushes.
 Our team of experienced horticulturists search every year for the best new varieties, and before any variety is sold, we grow and test it on our farm in Ohio.
 We plant each blueberry plant variety in a manner that mimics home gardening conditions, ensuring no plant requires excessive effort.
 We then study and test how the blueberry bush holds up to pests and stressors like inclement weather, as well as their flavor, level of growing difficulty, yield, and appearance.
 If a plant doesn't meet our standards, we don't sell it to our customers.

 Choosing the Right Blueberry Bushes & Shrubs